The Journal of Interactive Technology and Pedagogy

 Short Form Sections

-- We also welcome Assignments or syllabi highlighting interactive technology or pedagogy, along with a short narrative reflection (roughly 400–1,000 words) on how well the assignment or course plan worked in practice.
+- Assignments publishes syllabi, lesson plans, and assignments that highlight interactive technology and pedagogy, along with a short narrative reflection (suggested length of 800–1,200 words) on how well the assignment worked in practice.
 Links to a class website or online responses to the assignment would be ideal.
-Questions about this section should be sent to firstname.lastname@example.org with “Assignment query” in the subject line.
+Before submitting, please review our published Assignments pieces and include a brief statement (1-2 sentences) that explains why your submission is appropriate for this section.
+Questions about this section should be sent to email@example.com with “Assignment query” in the subject line.

 Please view our submission guidelines for information about submitting to the Journal.
 There are no Article processing charges (APC) or submission charges for any section of the Journal.

 In compliance with BOAI, we allow users to ‘read, download, copy, distribute, print, search, or link to the full texts of these articles…or use them for any other lawful purpose.’
 All content published with the Journal is licensed with a Creative Commons Attribution-Noncommercial-Sharealike 3.0 United States License.

 Note: Open source, or at the very least, no-cost licensed projects are given preference.
 Furthermore, a disclosure revealing direct or associated involvement in a project is required.